 “One application of this is that these repetitive genetic elements are found in many different organisms,” Radford said.
-Repetitive genetic elements comprise over 50 percent of the human genome, with recent estimates as high as two-thirds.
-Being able to specifically edit these repetitive sequences offers great potential for studying and combatting genetic diseases.
+Repetitive genetic elements comprise over 50 percent of the human genome.
+The ability to specifically edit these repetitive sequences offers great potential for studying and combatting genetic diseases.

 Another application that the Isaacs Lab is readily exploring is the use of filtered editing to alter ribosomes and translation factors in the cell, repurposing cells to manufacture new sequence-defined polymers, proteins, and biomaterials.
 “This can be very important in utilizing biology as a means to evolve new materials and medicines,” Radford said.

-As for Radford’s future, he’s interested in applying this technique to new problems.
-“In science, when you have new techniques, they open up a lot of possibilities that were not possible before the techniques were created,” Radford said.
+As for Radford’s future, he is interested in applying this technique to new problems.
+“In science, when you have new techniques, they open up a lot of possibilities that were not possible before,” Radford said.
 “I’m curious to see where this goes, to see what new capabilities are available now that we can do this.”